Can you and your students create a DIY obstacle course made entirely from recycled materials?

 5. The Roundabout

-Make It Simple: Instead of using recycling bins, like we did here, just throw out some hula hoops that students have to weave in and out of.
+Make It Simple: Instead of using recycling bins, as we did here, just throw out some hula hoops that students have to weave in and out of.
 You could also set up hula hoops that students have to run through (think tire course), one foot after another.

 Make It Challenging: Make your roundabout area tighter and add even more things to weave in and out of!
 This way students will have a lot more to get through.